 Nearly 14 million Americans and businesses are overwhelmed by insurmountable back taxes.
-Unfortunately, many businesses have to decide whether they will pay their back taxes or their employees’ salaries.
-Similarly, individuals are forced to choose between paying for their landlords or Uncle Sam.
+Unfortunately, many businesses must decide whether they will pay their back taxes or their employees’ salaries.
+Similarly, individuals are forced to choose between paying their landlords or Uncle Sam.
 Back taxes can seem like a never-ending downward spiral, especially when the penalties and interest start to kick in.

 No matter how hopeless it may seem, there are options out there for you, and we will guide you through it all.

 Why Do You Need an IRS Tax Resolution Lawyer?